microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subjectrightsrequest-post.md

 ## Request body
 In the request body, supply a JSON representation of the [subjectRightsRequest](../resources/subjectRightsRequest.md) object.

-The following table shows the properties that are required when you create the [subjectRightsRequest](../resources/subjectRightsRequest.md).
+The following table lists the properties that are required when you create the [subjectRightsRequest](../resources/subjectRightsRequest.md).

 |Property|Type|Description|
 |:---|:---|:---|